florian-ariasu/csharp-mini-game-freecodecamp/README.md

 An interactive console game implementation focusing on method creation and parameter handling in C#.
 This project extends the Microsoft Learn starter code with additional functionality and game mechanics.

 ### 🚨 Active Development Notice
-> We're currently addressing some bugs in the program.
-Join the discussion in the repository's Discussions section to help improve the codebase.
-All viable solutions will be reviewed and acknowledged.
+> The program is currently under active development, with ongoing bug fixes.
+Contributions and suggestions are welcome in the repository's Issues section, and all viable solutions will be reviewed.

 ### 🏗️ Architecture